MPlan Planning / Overview

 - Gain an additional year of master's-level professional training, on top of the three-year BSc Planning and Real Estate degree.

-- Study a degree accredited by the Royal Town Planning Institute (RTPI) and Royal Institute of Chartered Surveyors (RICS), in a world-famous city where widespread urban development is on your doorstep.
+- Study a degree fully accredited by the Royal Town Planning Institute (RTPI) and Royal Institution of Chartered Surveyors (RICS), in a world-famous city where fast-paced urban development and vibrant real-estate markets are on your doorstep.